 - ½ cup (67 g) frozen sweet peas

 - Kosher Salt and freshly cracked black pepper, to taste

 - Lemon zest, parsley, extra parmesan, for garnish

-In a large saucepan over medium heat, add the 2 tbsp butter, olive oil and onion.
+- In a large high sided skillet over medium heat, add the 2 tablespoon butter, olive oil, and onion.
 Saute for 6 to 8 minutes, stirring occasionally with a wooden spoon until soft and golden.
 Add in the garlic, stirring to ensure the garlic doesn't burn, cooking until fragrant for about 1 minute.

 Nutrition Information:Yield: 6 Serving Size: 1

 Amount Per Serving: Calories: 305Total Fat: 16gSaturated Fat: 6gTrans Fat: 0gUnsaturated Fat: 9gCholesterol: 29mgSodium: 555mgCarbohydrates: 31gFiber: 2gSugar: 6gProtein: 10g